 ABOUT MACY DOT.

-Macy Dot Neal is an 18 year old singer-songwriter living in Austin, Texas with plans of moving to Nashville, Tennessee after high school graduation.
+Macy Dot Neal is an 18-year-old singer-songwriter living in Nashville, Tennessee.
 She’s an enthusiastic performer with her own unique sense of style.
-With confidence and abundant stage presence, this young rising artist takes the stage and her classic country voice and modern day persona easily captivate the audience.
+With confidence and abundant stage presence, this young rising artist takes the stage and her classic country voice and modern-day persona easily captivate the audience.
 Macy performed for the first time in public singing the national anthem when she was two… her dreams and aspirations have only grown since then.
 Macy grew up singing at local oprys and festivals and is proud to have grown up on artists like Patsy Cline, Loretta Lynn, and Reba McEntire.
 “After I heard songs like ‘Delta Dawn’ and ‘Walking after Midnight’ for the first time at my grandparent’s house... they quickly became my go-to performance songs,” says the promising young artist.
 Growing up, Macy was given many opportunities to perform including opening for artists such as Kacey Musgraves, Gary P. Nunn, Zane Williams, The Powell Brothers, Randy Rogers Band, Chris Colston, Craig Campbell, Chase McClanahan, Darrin Morris Band, Chrystal Yates, Wayland Hicks, Parmalee, Thompson Square, Riley Redding, Austin Layne, Brother Roscoe, and several others.
 Some of her musical influences include Miranda Lambert, Kacey Musgraves, Sheryl Crow, Lindsay Ell, Carly Pearce, Shania Twain, and Clare Dunn.
 “I love how each individual artist has their own unique style that truly makes them unforgettable”.
 Releasing music of her own has always been a goal of Macy’s.
 “It was very important to me that my first release was something that I wrote, and I felt was a good representation of who I am.”